FireChickenProductivity/Talon-Voice-EquatIO-Commands/README.md

 Dictating poof starts a subscript in parentheses (poof is short for power of).

+Dictating poof (transpose or pose): starts a superscript in parentheses with the parentheses followed by the transpose symbol.

+Dictating puff (small positive integer) raises the previous character to that integer in parentheses.

+Dictating puff (transpose or pose) (small nonnegative integer): raises the previous character to that integer in parentheses and transposed.

 # Manual Subscripting
 Dictating subscript, script, or sub manually starts a subscript.